 This sweet lady gave me more than the gift of helping me out when we needed it at our St. Paul store, she also gave me the gift of my amazing husband.
 Knowing her experience in the retail world, I begged her to come out of retirement, and she obliged.
 So now MIL (mother-in-law for those not in the know) holds down the fort on Thursdays at the Grand Avenue location.
 I knew we couldn’t ask for a better “Mimi”, but I didn’t realize what a wonderful addition to our team she would be.
 And yes, I do get a bit of a kick out of being her boss (at least one day a week.)

 We often joke that we’re gonna have an intervention with Linnea to get her to stop buying stuff, but truth is, we couldn’t stand the thought, cuz it makes her so happy (and she does find the coolest stuff)!
 Not one for furniture, this mama’s all vintage smalls.
 (Though between you and me, this Annie Sloan stuff has even gotten Linnea picking up a paint brush.)
-Look for Linnea’s work (and fabulous finds) at our Independence store.
+Look for Linnea’s work (and fabulous finds) at our seasonal markets in Independence.
+(And if you spot her at an estate sale, you might as well head back to your car, cuz she’s sure to have gotten all the good stuff.)

 Every time we have an opening in the St. Louis Park store I try to convince Luann to take on another day, but she’s too busy enjoying her life, family & friends to pick up any more hours.
 So, I guess Thursday’s all we get.
 But we’ll take it because we love her that much.
 Luann is the “steady Eddie” of our group, she never gets flustered, always gets her job done, is a joy to work with and will always greet you with a smile.
 I’m not sure how it is that nothing seems to bother her, but that’s something I’d like to clone (including in myself).

 Mary Jo has worn many hats at Mama’s Happy over the years, but has settled on her favorite two.
-Mary Jo works at our Stillwater and St. Paul stores during the week and she teaches Chalk Paint® workshops for our customers in both stores as well.
-Her specialty is in cabinet refinishing, working under the business name Living Painted.
+Mary Jo works at our St. Paul store 3 days a week and teaches Chalk Paint® workshops (her favorite) for our customers there as well.
+Her specialty is in cabinet refinishing, operating under the business name Living Painted – so if you’re not up for trying it yourself, she’s your girl.

 Our Pam.
 Our team cheerleader.
 There’s just something about this lady that you cannot help but love.
 I think part of it is that she just loves almost everybody.
 No matter what we’re working on, she’s just glad to be a part of it!
 She’ll help with anything and she’ll do it with a smile (as long as it’s not before noon).

 Miss Robyn, she’s the quiet one of the group but very possibly has the most experience in this business out of all of us.
 And if you are around her long enough you’ll discover she’s only quiet for a while.
 This lady paints furniture, she sews, she embroiders, and she will help any time, any where and any way she’s needed.
 I have grown to love this woman so much and am so thankful to have her on our team!
-You will find Robyn’s work in our Stillwater and Independence stores.
+You will find Robyn’s work in our St. Louis Park and seasonal markets in Independence.

 If you asked Sara what her dream job would be she’d say she’s doing it today at Mama’s Happy.
 A transplant from New Orleans, we have Katrina to thank for this wonderful addition to our team!

 With a background in art & marketing, Sara is loving the chance to use her creativity to give old items a new life and to explore her artsy side.
 But the kicker for this mama is getting to do something she loves on a schedule flexible enough to allow her to be home with her three children.
 Throw in the fact that her husband’s hobby is building amazing things out of wood and you’ve got the perfect mix for Mama’s Happy!
-Look for Sara’s work at our Independence and St. Louis Park stores.
+Look for Sara’s work at our St. Louis Park store and seasonal markets in Independence.

 She loves creating and giving old items a new life, and is always surprised at just what a little bit of paint can do!
 She loves being able to do something new every day and then seeing it go home with a happy customer.
 It also helps to have a very handy husband…now if he could only quit his day job.
 You can find Tauna at our St. Louis Park store and managing our social media.